 Version overrides

-You can use version overrides to send a request to a specific version of your Worker in your gradual deployment.
+You can use version overrides to send a request to a specific version of your Worker in the current deployment, even those set to serve 0% of traffic.

 You may want to test a new version in production before gradually deploying it to an increasing proportion of external traffic.
 This is commonly referred to as a "smoke test".